WeMakecc/gitbook-template/en/test-page.md

 ```
 found inside the `pluginsConfig` key

-**_IMPORTANT_** Please, when deleting code from the `book.json`, always make sure you also remove the comma that might precede the line you want to remove.
+**_IMPORTANT_** Please, when deleting code from the `book.json`, always make sure you also remove the comma that might precede the line you want to remove. _The build of the book will break otherwise_

 For instance, remove the last comma in this situation
 ```
 "plugins": [